remix-run/remix/docs/tutorials/blog.md

 touch app/routes/posts/index.tsx
 ```

-<docs-info>Any time you see terminal commands to create files or folders, you can of course do that however you'd like, but using `mkdir` and `touch` is just a way for us to make it clear which files you should be creating.</docs-info>
+<docs-info>Any time you see terminal commands to create files or folders, you can of course do that however you'd like, but using `mkdir` and `touch` is a way for us to make it clear which files you should be creating.</docs-info>

-We could have named it just `posts.tsx` but we'll have another route soon and it'll be nice to put them by each other.
-An index route will render at the folder's path (just like index.html on a web server).
+We could have named it `posts.tsx` but we'll have another route soon and it'll be nice to put them by each other.
+An index route will render at the folder's path (like index.html on a web server).

-You'll probably see the screen just go blank with `null`.
+You'll probably see the screen go blank with `null`.
 You've got a route but there's nothing there yet.
 Let's add a component and export it as the default:

 💿 Make the posts component